 In mid-April, Castro Valley, CA Artist Ed Attanasio began looking around for something he could do to bring joy to people during the COVID-19 pandemic.

 One day a few friends asked for him to draw their pets, and when they saw what he had created, they either smiled or cried tears of joy.

-So, he reached out to all of his friends, fellow artists, and a few celebrities on Facebook and Instagram and started the Pandemic Pet Project (PPP), where he offers to draw peoples' pets for free.
+So, he reached out to all of his friends, fellow artists, and a few celebrities on Facebook and Instagram and started the Pandemic Pet Project (PPP), where he offers to draw peoples' pets.

 What started as a favor to friends, Attanasio’s idea quickly gained momentum.
 "I thought maybe half a dozen people would respond, but on the first day, I had 30 requests and more than 50 by day two, and it's still growing!"
-(Total to-date: 211 illustrations requested and nearly 140 completed.)
+(Total to-date: 2,500 illustrations sent to all 50 states and 26 countries)

 Attanasio is hoping that by getting the attention of certain celebrities, the PPP will grow and raise more money.
-"I am drawing pets for people like Ellen Degeneres, Rachael Ray, and Beth Stern because I am so proud of all the animal advocacy and charity work they do."
+"I am drawing pets for people like Ellen DeGeneres, Rachael Ray, and Beth Stern because I am so proud of all the animal advocacy and the charity work they do."

 If you want to be a part of The Pandemic Pet Project, go to Facebook at facebook.com/pandemicpetproject and submit photos of your pets (limit two per person) with your mailing address (via Messenger).